bramley/phplist-plugin-campaigns/README.md

 Be careful if you have enabled click tracking and delete a "sent" message, as the campaign's click tracking data will also be deleted and clicks of links in the campaign will no longer work.

-The plugin adds an item to the Campaigns menu to display a page of campaigns organised in three tabs - Sent, Draft and Active.
+The plugin adds an item to the Campaigns menu to display a page of campaigns organised in three tabs - Sent, Active and Draft.

 ## Installation ##